 3.2 Discussion

-Table 1 shows that the type of Costus afer part (leaf, stem, or leaf + stem) significantly influenced CFI (P < .001), with broilers consuming more feed when offered a diet containing stem or leaf + stem compared to when they were fed diet containing only C. afer leaf meal.
+Table 1 shows that the type of Costus afer part (leaf, stem, or leaf + stem) significantly influenced CFI (P < .001), with broilers consuming more feed when offered a diet containing stem or leaf + stem compared to when they were fed diet containing only Costus afer leaf meal.
 This may be attributed to differences in palatability, fiber content, or nutrient profile among plant parts.
 Interestingly, Azodo et al. (2023) reported that broilers administered Costus afer stem meal had the highest feed intake and body weight gain, compared to those administered leaf meal or a combination.
 Conversely, the BWG and FCR of the broilers were not significantly affected by plant part (P = .05), implying that despite increased intake, the growth efficiency and weight gain did not vary significantly with the part of the plant used.
 These results suggest that broilers can utilize all the parts of Costus afer similarly for growth when included in moderate proportions.
 This agrees with the findings of Azodo et al. (2024) and Azodo et al. (2025), that broiler chickens administered Costus afer extract had improved growth performance.

 Regardless of plant part, inclusion level had a significant effect (P < .001) on all growth parameters (CFI, BWG, and FCR), indicating that dosage plays a critical role in the growth response of broilers to Costus afer.
 Particularly, broilers fed 2% inclusion level recorded the highest BWG (4035.56 g) and the best FCR (1.27), suggesting that there was more efficient conversion of feed into body mass.
 This agrees with the findings of Azodo et al. (2024) who reported that moderate inclusion of phytogenic feed additives enhanced growth performance due to improved nutrient utilization, gut health, or enzyme activity.
 The high BWG of broilers administered 2% inclusion level of the experimental plant may also be attributed to moderate levels of bioactive compounds in Costus afer, such as antioxidants, flavonoids, or saponins (Anyiam & Anyiam, 2020; Nwauche et al., 2018), which could stimulate digestive secretions, enhance gut health, and improve nutrient absorption.
 Conversely, higher inclusion levels of 3% may introduce excessive phytochemicals or fiber, which could impair nutrient digestion and utilization, resulting in reduced growth performance (Chuku & Chuku, 2018).